espruino/EspruinoDocs/tutorials/Battery Charger.md

 * Add a wire from Espruino's `GND` pin straight down to the bottom `-` row of pins
 * Plug the [[PCD8544]] into the breadboard below the [[Pico]], with 2 pins sticking out to the right of the [[Pico]] (it should overlap the GND wire)
 * Take a patch wire and connect from pin `B1` on the [[Pico]] to the top of a column 5 pins to the right of the Pico (see the picture)
-* Fold a 75 Ohm resistor, cut it to length, and add it diagonalluy between the 5th column right of the Pico and the 6th.
+* Fold a 75 Ohm resistor, cut it to length, and add it diagonally between the 5th column right of the Pico and the 6th.
 * Now add 3 more sets of wires and resistors, from pins `A7`, `A6` and `A5`, to new columns, each with 7 columns of pins between it and the last. **Note:** This works for AAA batteries - for AA you will need to space the columns out a bit more.
 * Cut the pins on your battery holders down so they'll fit in the breadboard, and then place the battery holders in the breadboard at an angle: With the `+` contact relative to the resistor (as shown below), and with the `-` contact in the bottom `-` row of pins on the breadboard.